cannikin/plus/README.md

 ## Pre-requisites

 You'll need an API key from Google.
-You can apply from one here.
+You can apply from one here: https://code.google.com/apis/console

-Note: Plus does not currently support OAuth authentication.
+_Note: Plus does not currently support OAuth authentication._

 ## Usage